|Qualification:||Level 3 Apprenticeship in Electrical and Electronic Engineering|

 Update: 13th January 2020

-Since starting out her Engineering Apprenticeship Career with her employer, BAE Systems and training at IPS International, Billie has progressed further going onto a Level 4 Apprenticeship and has recently been selected by Inclusive Boards to be part of the industry’s 100 Influential Women in UK Engineering list.
+Since starting out her Engineering Apprenticeship journey with her employer, BAE Systems and training at IPS International, Billie has progressed further going onto a Level 4 Apprenticeship and has recently been selected by Inclusive Boards to be part of the industry’s 100 Influential Women in UK Engineering list.
 What an amazing acheivement raising great awareness of women in Engineering.
 Well done Billie.

 “I feel massively humbled to have been included on a list with so many amazing women, some of whom I’ve looked up to as role models in my own career!
 It’s great to know that the work I am doing is of value and it feels fantastic to have been recognised by both the Financial Times and Inclusive Boards, as well as within BAE Systems.
 There is a serious lack of women role models, leaving young girls without identifiable routes into Engineering, so it’s been so exciting to be included in this campaign shining a much-needed spotlight on women engineers, proving to young girls that women can and do make a positive impact in these typically male-dominated environments that they may not have considered previously.”